Bryancnguyen/CS157B/YelpPipelineNotes_2.md

 _ALTER TABLE business_id
 DROP COLUMN categories;_

-Then I dropped the column from categories as I no longer needed it and now I can just refer to the categories when ever I need to.
+Then I dropped the column from categories as I no longer needed it and now I can just refer to the categories whenever I need to.
+Normalization makes it so that I do not have to keep on querying the business table for information about the categories and attributes again and again.
+Also if I were to manipulte the data in categories, I would have a different table to assess it in.
+This leads me into talking about transactions, since in transactions we want to insure that ACID properties are always being consistent therefore, using normalization in this case increases data quality.
+Normalization also ensures data quality since we are removing the redunant categories if possible and organizes the data in a way that benefits ACID properties

 ---